mgamio/blog/_posts/2020-10-27-clean-code.markdown

 }
 ```

-Then, you can implement your hard-coded values in a implementation class.
+Then, you can implement your hard-coded values in an implementation class.

 ```kotlin
 public class DataServiceImpl implements DataService {